Spinone Italiano vs English Springer Spaniel: Complete Comparison (2026)

 Temperament and Personality Differences

 The temperament contrast between Spinone Italiano and English Springer Spaniel is one of the most significant factors in choosing between these dogs.
 Spinone Italiano is characterized by a sociable, docile, patient personality, while English Springer Spaniel tends toward friendly, playful, obedient traits.
 In daily life, this means Spinone Italiano owners typically experience a dog that leans toward sociable behavior, while English Springer Spaniel owners find their dog more inclined toward friendly tendencies.
-Neither temperament is objectively better; the right choice depends on your personality and lifestyle preferences.
+There is no objective winner between the two; the right choice comes down to your lifestyle and preferences.

 Best for Families with Children